Custom App Development Guide 2025: Process, Cost, ROI

 The Shift from Conventional Development

-In the past, building an app was a rigid, code heavy process managed entirely by IT.
-Business teams would submit requests and wait in a long queue.
+In the past, building an app was a rigid, code heavy process.
 Today, modern custom development empowers the people closest to the problem to help build the solution.
-This is often achieved through low‑code and no‑code platforms, which use visual interfaces instead of complex programming, an approach often called rapid web app development.
-This shift can make the development process up to 10× faster than coding from scratch.
+This is often achieved through low code and no code platforms, which use visual interfaces instead of complex programming, an approach often called rapid web app development.
+This shift can make the development process up to 10 times faster than coding from scratch.
 Many teams now pair these tools with agentic AI to automate workflows and accelerate iteration.

 The Rise of Citizen Development

-Citizen development is a movement where employees without formal coding skills (like marketing managers or HR specialists) build applications using IT approved tools.
+Citizen development is a movement where employees without formal coding skills build applications using IT approved tools.
 This approach frees up professional developers to focus on more complex challenges.
-Gartner predicts that by 2024, an incredible 80% of technology products will be built by professionals outside of IT, highlighting how mainstream this trend has become.
+Gartner predicts that by 2024, an incredible 80% of technology products will be built by professionals outside of IT.

 Low Code and No Code Platforms